harness/ff-erlang-server-sdk/README.md

   {ok, {SupFlags, [ChildSpec1, ChildSpec2]}}.
 ```
-### Using an instance of the SDK
+### Using a specific instance of the SDK

-The name of the instance is provided to to the public function you are calling.
+To use a specific SDK instance, you provide the instance name to the public function you are calling.
 For example `bool_variation/4`.

-The following is an example or referencing the instances we have created above to evaluate the individual project's flags:
+The following is an example or referencing the instances we have created above:

 ```erlang
 -module(multi_instance_example).